paradigmxyz/spice/README.md

     - columns: columns to retrieve, by default retrieve all columns
     - extras: extra parameters used for fetching execution result
         - examples: ignore_max_datapoints_per_request, allow_partial_results
-    - dtypes: dtypes to use in output polars dataframe
+    - types: column types to use in output polars dataframe
     - cache: whether to use cache for saving or loading
     - cache_dir: directory to use for cached data (create tmp_dir if None)
     - save_to_cache: whether to save to cache, set false to load only